Low Fees Aren’t Enough: Pros & Cons of 5 Broker Types in Europe

 Now, let’s have a look at the right side of our graph.

 Brokers in this group are focused on the Brokerage Business.
 They are not part of a Systemically Important Banking Group.
-However, Tier 1 Brokers in this group may still be of significant importance in certain countries, and can even have banking licences (but this is non-core to their business).
+However, Tier 1 Brokers in this group may still be of significant importance in certain countries, and can even have banking licences but these are often non-core to their business.

 3 Tiers of pure players